PureRandom/CookieJS/README.md

 # JavaScript Cookie Maker!

-This snippet creates the functions for creating cookies, getting cookies and checking if the cookie exists.
+This snippet creates the functions for cookies in JavaScript.
+This has all the required functions for using cookies broken down into individual methods.
-You can also use the snippet to create a whole JavaScript ES6 Class or Object with all three functions in it.
+You can also use the snippet to create a whole JavaScript ES6 Class or Object with all functions in it.

 # Installation